jaywaddy/rollygon-site/src/content/models/fahrenheit.md

 id: ed52a51adea94716b27ea4ed5534c8c4
 postDate: 2024-08-23
 image: fahrenheit.png
 description: Things were heating up in July, so I decided to build the hottest ride I could think of, Fahrenheit at Hersheypark!
+size: 18.6 MB
 modelStats:
   - 502.7k
   - 851.2k